survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ...
 ```

 Using this setup, you can still benefit from the HMR during development.
-For a production build, it is possible to generate a separate CSS, though. *html-webpack-plugin* will pick it up automatically and inject it into `index.html`.
+For a production build, it is possible to generate a separate CSS, though. *html-webpack-plugin* picks it up automatically and injects it into `index.html`.

 T> If you are using CSS Modules, remember to tweak `use` accordingly as discussed in the *Loading Styles* chapter.
 You may also want to maintain separate setups for normal CSS and CSS Modules so that they get loaded through separate logic.